 Device Manager views and manages all devices remotely from single, unified console.
 Protects all devices and endpoints.

 Device Manager, which could be defined as a Control Panel that's an extension of the Microsoft Management Console, provides users an organized, central view of the Windows-recognized hardware attached to a computer.
-This includes devices like keyboards, hard disk drives, USB devices etc. The Device Manager sorts out all hardware, listing them on the basis of various criteria and when a device malfunctions or stops working altogether, it immediately notifies the user.
-Thus Device Manager can be used to control devices, enable or disable them, configure them, identify conflicts between devices, and much more.
+This includes devices like keyboards, hard disk drives, USB devices etc. It sorts out all hardware, listing them on the basis of various criteria and when a device malfunctions or stops working altogether, it immediately notifies the user.
+Thus it can be used to control devices, enable or disable them, configure them, identify conflicts between devices, and much more.

 Remotely protect and manage mobile devices and endpoints from a single, unified console by adding Comodo Device Manager to your paid managed service offerings.
 CDM’s console provides visibility into all devices including smartphones, tablets, PC, workstations and servers.
 CDM utilizes Comodo's patent pending containment technology that automatically sandboxes unknown files and runs them inside a secure, virtual environment where it cannot access user data or damage the protected system.